XenithMusic/DFScript-requests/README.md

 [![Build](https://github.com/DFOnline/DFScript/actions/workflows/build.yml/badge.svg)
 ](https://github.com/DFOnline/DFScript/actions/workflows/build.yml)
+# Fork
+This is a fork of DFScript to add Web Requests.

+Done:

+Not Pushed:
+- Get Requests

+Wishlist:
+- Post Requests

 # DFScript
 DFScript is a mod created for DiamondFire to allow scripting on the client.
 This mod is a seperation and improvement from the shutdown mod [CodeUtilities](https://github.com/CodeUtilities/CodeUtilities).